Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 On Linux the drivers ship with the kernel.
 The most common chips are supported from kernel version 2.6 and up, and the drivers are still being improved in the latest versions.

-On MacOS you need drivers.
-Some drivers can be installed using homebrew.
-The following command installs the CH340 drivers:
+MacOS comes with built-in drivers for certain chips.
+Several FTDI chips are supported from MacOS 10.9 or 10.10, and certain CH340 and PL2303 chips are supported under MacOS 10.14.
+For other chips, you need drivers on MacOS.
+For example, the CH340 driver can be installed using homebrew using the following command:

     brew cask install wch-ch34x-usb-serial-driver

 Alternatively, you can use the excellent [Serial](https://www.decisivetactics.com/products/serial/) app for macOS, which comes with its own drivers.

 On Windows you need drivers.
-For some chips (FTDI) these can be obtained through Windows Update, and for others an installer can be found on the manufacturer site.
+For FTDI chips these can be obtained through Windows Update, and for others an installer can be found on the manufacturer site.

 Some of these drivers are of questionable quality and can make your system unstable.
-I could reliably crash my Mac by reading and writing a large amount of data to the serial port.
+I could reliably crash my Mac by reading and writing a large amount of data to the serial port when using the CH340 driver.

 ### Finding the serial port name